PLHC/order-book/README.md

 Each orderbook contains two [OrderLinkedList](market/OrderLinkedList.h) objects, which are linked lists of [Order](market/order/Order.h) objects.

-This system forms a reverse pyramid, where higher-level modules do not depend on lower-level modules, thus adhering to the **Dependency Inversion Principle** within the **SOLID** principles.
+This system forms a reverse pyramid, where higher-level modules do not depend on lower-level modules.

 ![Pyramid structure](images/Market_OOP_pyramid_structure.png)